Clark massacre

 In August, 1851, a band of Shoshoni Indians led by Cho Cho Co (also called Has No Horse) reportedly attacked a wagon train led by Thomas Clark on the Oregon Trail near where the Raft River joins the Snake River in present-day Idaho.
-Afterward, reports held that the Indians' primary objective was to steal horses from Thomas Clark's wagon train party, and that the Indians killed Clark's mother and brother and another man traveling with them during the horse robbery.
+Afterward, reports held that the natives' primary objective was to steal horses from Thomas Clark's wagon train party, and that the indigenous tribe killed Clark's mother and brother and another man traveling with them during the horse robbery.

 Thomas Clark

 Thomas Clark was an Englishman who loved hunting.
 He came overland to the Willamette Valley in Oregon in 1848, but soon decamped with Jackson Vandevert and others to the California Gold Rush.
 They decided to invest their gains in bringing high quality cattle and horses to Oregon.
 By the spring of 1851 Thomas had acquired 17 horses and a few cattle from Kentucky and Illinois.
 On the trail west he brought with him his mother, his 25-year-old sister Grace, his 17-year-old brother, Hodgson, another brother named Charlie, and another married sister with her family.
 He had a first class hack built for Grace to drive and his mother to ride in.
 It may have been the first such vehicle to cross the plains.
 He had also become the pilot for several other Illinois families headed to Oregon.
 The company moved slowly so the animals could graze and arrive in Oregon in good condition.